New Zealand gun buyback exposes emotions, possibly hustlers

 Tentative estimates put the total number of guns in New Zealand at about 1.5 million and the number of weapons that are now banned at up to 175,000.
 If those numbers are correct, it would mean less than 10% of the banned weapons have been handed in so far.
 Owners have until Dec.
 20 to turn them over or potentially face charges.

 Some politicians and opponents say the buyback scheme is a fiasco that is unfairly targeting law-abiding gun owners rather than criminals or gangs.
 However, Police Deputy Commissioner Mike Clement, a 40-year veteran tapped to oversee the scheme, says it has been working well.
-He’s been traveling the country to some of the dozens of buyback events, and says nobody really knows how many banned guns are out there so any estimates are unhelpful.
+He’s traveled to some of the dozens of buyback events and says nobody really knows how many banned guns are out there so any estimates are unhelpful.

 “We’re just going to keep pushing ourselves,” Clement said.